lorenasilvaaraujo/Aquaponics/content/_index.md

 > 🔎Use the search to find something specific
 >
 > If you prefer browsing the contents of this site through a list instead of a graph, you see a list of all [setup-related notes](/tags/setup).

+test
-> If you prefer browsing the contents of this site through a list instead of a graph, you see a list of all [testing notes](/tags/testing)
+> If you prefer browsing the contents of this site through a list instead of a graph, you see a list of all [testing-related notes](/tags/testing).

 If you'd like to reach me directly for any collaboration, suggestion, etc, don't hesitate.
 My email is 📧 lorena.silvaaraujo@wur.nl